What Are Ticks and How Do I Prevent Tick Bites?

 Ticks require high humidity to survive, and usually live in wooded, brushy, grassy and shaded areas—often where fallen leaves have accumulated on the ground.
 They usually prove most active beginning in early spring and remain active through the summer months, but ticks can also survive year-round, and even be active on warm winter days.
 Some species of ticks can survive for years without feeding.

 Exhaled carbon dioxide, heat and movement stimulate “questing” behavior in ticks.
 Many species perch on the edges of grass stems or leaves on the ground, waiting for indications of a nearby potential host.
 Then—in questing position, with front legs extended—they prepare to climb onto a host.
-Ticks do not fly or jump; the host must come into actual contact with the tick.
+Ticks do not fly or jump and do not fall out of trees; the host must come into actual contact with the tick.

 The tick’s saliva transmits diseases.
 In the United States, infected ticks spread Rocky Mountain spotted fever, Lyme disease and other illnesses to people.
 The American dog tick (Dermacentor variabilis), found throughout the United States, and the Rocky Mountain wood tick (Dermacentor andersoni) carry Rocky Mountain spotted fever.
 Lyme disease is spread by infected deer ticks (Ixodes scapularis), which are most common on the East Coast, but are now spreading into other areas in the US and into Canada.